 Teach Kids a Foreign Language

 Want to teach your child a foreign language?
-Learning a second language is becoming more and more popular around the world for good reason.
+Learning a second language for kids is becoming more and more popular around the world for good reason.

 Multilingual parents have the advantage of being able to teach their child a second language themselves from birth.
 There are many language strategies to follow for raising bilingual children.

 However, for parents who don’t have additional language skills, teaching your child a foreign language can be a challenge.

 If you haven’t already make sure you join our Facebook Community for Raising Bilingual Kids and Little Global Citizens We have a fantastic group of parents just like you trying to teach kids a language.

-Here are 5 steps you can take to teach your child a foreign language today
+Here are 5 steps to teach your child a foreign language today

 1. Introduce the language early